CrowdStrike/aws-elastic-beanstalk-integration/README.md

 # CrowdStrike Falcon Elastic Beanstalk Deployment

  This repository contains a sample AWS Elasticbeanstalk application to help illustrate how to deploy the Falcon sensor on your Elastic Beanstalk compute resources.

- There are 3 main ways to deploy the Falcon sensor:

-## AWS SSM

-This method involves using AWS SSM distributor to deploy the Falcon sensor directly on the machine.
-An in depth guide can be found [in this repository](https://github.com/CrowdStrike/aws-ssm-distributor?tab=readme-ov-file)

-## Baked in AMI

-This method involves creating custom AMIs with the Falcon sensor already installed using [EC2 Image Builder](https://aws.amazon.com/image-builder/), and using that AMI for your Elasticbeanstalk compute resources.
-An in depth guide can be found here *to-do: add documentation reference*
+The recommended way is to use use an ebextension to deploy the Falcon sensor, but there are two other methods described at the bottom of this readme you can also utilize.

-## ebextensions
+## ebextensions (Recommended)

 The recommended way to install the Falcon sensor for Elastic beanstalk workloads is by utilizing ebextensions.

 ### Configuration

-First, you will need to add the Falcon client id and secret to Secrets Manager.
+1. First, add the Falcon client id and secret to Secrets Manager.

-Create a `script` folder.
+1. Create a `script` folder.
 In the script folder, create the following file.

 `install_falcon.sh`